GerHobbelt/cef-wiki/AutomatedBuildSetup.md

 The following configurations are executed by the platform builder step.
 These are the recommended configurations for externally published artifacts but are not recommended for local builds.
 See the the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md) Wiki page for general build instructions.

-These instructions are intended for use with the current release branch (2785).
-For a limited time you can also build older release branches using these instructions by setting `CEF_USE_GN=0`.
-This will build CEF with GYP instead of GN -- see [this announcement](http://magpcss.org/ceforum/viewtopic.php?f=4&t=13995#p31549) for details.
+These instructions are intended for use with the [currently supported release branches](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-current-release-branches-supported).
 This Wiki page will be updated as build requirements change.

 Lower-case values between %% (%download_dir%, %cef_branch%, etc.) must be provided by you.